l0ganschultz/Window_Dev_Scripts/README.md

 **Golden ticket** | A script to stop Golden Ticket Attacks.

-_This dose it by reseting the password a couple of tiemes ever 5 minutes._
+_This dose it by reseting the password a couple of times ever 5 minutes._

 **Start Scripts** | Scripts to run at the start of a comp.